IRD glitch leaves couple working for six weeks without pay

 He said IRD staff were baffled by the issue and still did not know the root of the cause.

-IRD spokesman Rowan McArthur said applications for IRD numbers were currently being processed within six days and there was "no technical/system or wider issue affecting this area."
+IRD spokesman Rowan McArthur said applications for IRD numbers were currently being processed within six days and there was "no technical/system or wider issue affecting this area".

-The couple have been living off of Bell's salary and had to borrow money from their flatmate to cover rent and weekly expenses.
+The couple have been living off Bell's salary and had to borrow money from their flatmate to cover rent and weekly expenses.

 Boa told the Herald he had contacted IRD almost every day for the past six weeks to get the issue resolved but it had still not been fixed.

-"The first time, they told me the application hadn't gone through properly and they weren't sure what was wrong with it apart from the application had been declined because of a 'technical fault' and 'system issue'," Boa said.
+"The first time, they told me the application hadn't gone through properly and they weren't sure what was wrong with it apart from the application had been declined because of a 'technical fault' and 'system issue'.

 "They told me to fill out an application online again ... it was a couple of days before I managed to get in touch with them again.
 They said it was a system fault that had been passed on to IT."